 Part 5 of this standard continues:

 - The entrance flooring system should scrape, wipe and retain, whilst making contact with both feet of people entering the building and, in the case of wheeled traffic, with the circumference of the wheels.

-The Disability Act 1995 (c.50) also has a major impact on how entrance matting is to be specified.
+The above act also has a major impact on how entrance matting is to be specified.
 This is set out in: